Globegitter/keystone-vagrant/README.md

-# Ubuntu 12.04 64-bit Vagrant Box for KeystoneJS
+# Vagrant Box for KeystoneJS

 ### What is this for?